reuters-graphics/clack/README.md

 # @reuters-graphics/clack

-Additional prompts and specifically stylesd ones we use with [clack](https://www.clack.cc/) at Reuters Graphics.
+Additional prompts and specifically styled ones we use with [clack](https://www.clack.cc/) at Reuters Graphics.

 ## Installation